-Educate and empower children and interveners through customized, cutting edge curriculum so that they can recognize the signs of exploitation and discover the power of their own voice to speak up against abuse.
+Educating and empowering children and interveners through customized, cutting edge curriculum so that they can recognize the signs of exploitation and discover the power of their own voice to speak up against abuse.

-Train first responders and medical professionals on the front lines working with individuals at risk for and involved in exploitation on how to take action against predators and serve and protect innocent victims.
+Training first responders and medical professionals on the front lines to recognize at-risk children and exploited young adults.
+Teaching how to take action against predators and serve and protect innocent victims.

-Provide a safe place for survivors of sexual exploitation to heal from trauma and receive restorative services such as trauma therapy, medical and legal aid, a personalized education plan, job placement, mentorship, horse therapy and more.
+Providing safe places for survivors of sexual exploitation to heal from trauma and receive restorative services such as trauma therapy, medical and legal aid, a personalized education plan, job placement, mentorship, horse therapy and more.

 Refer and connect youth, interveners, professionals and survivors to the elite, proven organization which best fits their needs.

 Our goal is to prevent sexual abuse, protect innocence and provide freedom.

 We are proud of our national team of trainers with a combined total of over 100 years of experience with law enforcement & healthcare.

 If you are a professional who serves as the first touchpoint for survivors of sexual trauma, such as a law enforcement officer, paramedic, fire fighter, mental health care provider, doctor or nurse, and are interested in inviting our expert team to train your staff, contact us.